-Board meetings are held seven times a year on the last Friday of the month at 7:30 a.m. in January, February, March, April, May, June, July, August, and October.
-The September meeting is replaced with the Annual Meeting.
-The November and December meetings are adjusted to account for the holiday season.
+In 2017, board meetings will be held in January, February, March, April, May, June, July, August, October and December.
+With some exceptions they take place on the last Friday of the month at 7:30 a.m.
+The September meeting is replaced with the Annual Meeting of Members (which all members are invited to attend).
 Please contact Run Wild Missoula if you wish to attend so we can make sure there is enough seating.
-We invite all members to attend the Annual Meeting every fall.

 RUN WILD MISSOULA STAFF